behu-kea/dat20-classes/week-8/thymeleaf.md

+## Before we start

+- **Uddannelses- og Forskningsministeriet**
+- Portfolio questions or questions from last weeks exercise?

 ## Why are we even talking about thymeleaf?

 Writing html directly in `Java` is very bad practice.
 Its also just not a pleasant experience.
 Like look at this: